Vozzie/dcinj/README.md

 >
 > [x64 Calling convention (stack) and varargs](http://stackoverflow.com/questions/12083810/x64-calling-convention-stack-and-varargs)

-* For project configuration, see the readme in de solution directory.
+* For project configuration, see the readme in the 2010 solution directory.
 * There is a test executable project and a test dll project.

 ### Contribution guidelines ###